Safeguarding Resources & Support Avenues

 Support for parents and carers to keep their children safe online:

-The BBC's Own It app helps young people new to social media manage their well-being, whilst empowering children to make smart choices, and helping them to lead a positive life online.
+The BBC's Own It keyboard and app helps young people new to social media manage their well-being, whilst empowering children to make smart choices, and helping them to lead a positive life online.

 The Own It app and keyboard lets children: